-In my experience, one of the biggest issues I’ve personally had to deal with in being an entrepreneur is the constant tug-and-pull between it and the personal life I’d like to live.
+In my experience, one of the biggest issues I’ve personally had to deal with in being an entrepreneur is the constant tug-and-pull between the business and the supposed personal life I’d like to live.

 If your business depends on you, you don’t own a business—you have a job.
 And it’s the worst job in the world because you’re working for a lunatic!
 And, besides, that’s not the purpose of going into business.
 The purpose of going into business is to get free of a job so you can create jobs for other people.E-myth by Michael Gerber

 This was once me.
 My business was my life and I was my business.
 Living month-to-month with no money for a vacation and certainly, no time for a sick day.

 There’s a Southern folk saying that says “you can’t read the label while you’re sitting in the jar”.